freeradical13/freeradical13.github.io/index.md

     * A [Mast cell][] resident in connective tissue which releases signaling molecules called [histamines][] which stimulate surrounding blood vessels to dilate to increase blood supply and become more permeable to neutrophils.
   * A precursor cell which may further specialize into:
     * A [Monocyte cell][] which circulates in the blood and may further specialize into:
-      * A [Macrophage][] which is a monocyte phagocyte that travels in the blood to tissues and transform into a macrophage which is a phagocytic, sedentary cell that kills pathogens or cleans up dead cells.
+      * A [Macrophage][] which is a mature monocyte that has left the blood and reside in tissues as a phagocytic, sedentary cell that kills pathogens or cleans up dead cells.
 Macrophages also release cytokines which attract neutrophils and other leukocytes to the area.
       * A [Dendritic cell][] which populates tissues such as skin and migrates to lymph nodes after capturing intact or degraded pathogens to stimulate the adaptive immune system.
   * A [Nuocyte cell][]<sup>[a][Neill et al., 2010]</sup> which is also related to parasites.
 * [Lymphocytes][] (Lymphoid) are leukyoctes found predominantly in lymph.
 This cell type may further specialize into: